NEONScience/NEON-Data-Skills/tutorials/Other/Concept-intros/intro-reproducible-research/rep-sci-overview/rep-sci-overview.md

 ## Getting Started with Reproducible Science

-This lesson summarizes key concepts about reproducible science, adapted from the Reproducible Science Curriculum, https://github.com/Reproducible-Science-Curriculum).
+This lesson summarizes key concepts about reproducible science, adapted from the <a href="https://github.com/Reproducible-Science-Curriculum" target="_blank">Reproducible Science Curriculum</a>.

 ### Why use reproducible methods?